I. Universal Evo Devo: A Model

 In this larger view, we’ll see early evidence and argument that our universe is a system that began as a kind of seed (with special constraining parameters and laws) is now unfolding as a kind of organism (with predictable stages of youth, maturity, senescence, and death, as in all organisms), and is evolving in and will be recycled into an environment (a system supporting ours and perhaps other universes, that physicists call the multiverse).
 In living systems, their full complexity and intelligence is always spread out between, and exists in all three of these partially separate systems, seed (a fertilized egg and its genes), organism (our bodies), and environment (our ecosystem).
 We therefore should suspect that this SOE partitioning also occurs for the universe as well.
 If true, we can’t expect to fully understand our current universe by considering it as an isolated system.
 We must also infer what it started as (its initial parameters and laws), and what is nurturing it (the multiverse), where our universe will ultimately be recycled back into, when its useful life is over.

-I was fortunate to be introduced to Whitehead’s work in college, as he was the mentor of my own most important college mentor, James Grier Miller.
+I was introduced to Whitehead’s work in college.
+He was the mentor of my own most influential college mentor, James Grier Miller.
 Miller was a theorist of living systems.
 Miller wrote perhaps the most widely known 20th century work on biological systems theory, Living Systems, 1978.
 Living Systems was a major effort at finding common laws and processes shared by living systems at all scales, from cells to societies to the Earth as a single ecosystem.
-In my classes and private meetings with him, Miller encouraged me to develop my own systems theory that accounted better for the phenomenon of accelerating change.
-What we saw in the last chapter, and what we’ll see in this chapter are efforts in that regard.
+In classes and private meetings with him, Miller encouraged me to develop a systems theory (a set of prescientific hypotheses) that better accounted for a topic I’ve been interested in since childhood, the curious and largely-ignored phenomenon of accelerating change.
+Both this and the last chapter are modest efforts in that regard.

 This is our second chapter on universal foresight, the sciences and systems theories of change.
 It assumes a world view we can call adaptive foresight, the proposition that environmental adaptation and selection are the central mechanisms that complex systems use to survive, thrive, and navigate the future.
 Much foresight is generated by intelligent systems every day, but only a subset of it is ultimately adaptive.
 Seeing how adaptiveness emerges is our goal in the following pages.